Skip to content

 (login/compute)$ ncdu

-• My multi-gpu-nodes job shows slow bandwidth
+• My multi-gpus and multi-nodes job shows slow bandwidth

 • If experiencing low bandwidth when using MPI with GPUs, the following variable might help increase bandwidth: UCX_MAX_RNDV_RAILS=1.
 See the following link here for more details.